 2. SS activates the UE Beamlock Function (UBF) by performing the procedure as specified in TS 38.508-1 clause 4.9.2 using condition Tx only.

-3. If necessary, switch the connection of the SS from the FF probe to the NF probe at range length r1 with polarization reference PolLink.
+3. If necessary, switch the connection of the SS from the FF probe to the NF probe at range length r=r1 /at measurement distance d=d1 (between the centre of the array to the measurement probe) with polarization reference PolLink.
 Position the device so that the NF probe antenna is pointed towards the NF TX beam peak direction (determined from the antenna offset, range length r1, and FF beam peak direction).The range length r1 is left up to system implementation.

+4. Position the device so that the NF probe antenna is pointed towards the NF TX beam peak direction (determined from the antenna offset, range length r, and FF beam peak direction).
+The range length r is left up to system implementation.

-4. Measure N averages of the mean power Pmeas(d1, PolMeas= PolLink) of the modulated signal arriving at the power measurement equipment (such as a spectrum analyser, power meter, or gNB emulator).
+5. Measure N averages of the mean power Pmeas(d1, PolMeas= PolLink) of the modulated signal arriving at the power measurement equipment (such as a spectrum analyser, power meter, or gNB emulator).
 The number of averages is left up to system implementation.